DoublefallingS/NoOnlineLevelDelete/README.md

 # NoOnlineLevelDelete

-Hides the button to delete your online levels to prevent accidents.
+This mod removes the delete button on your online levels to prevent accidents.

+* Available for Windows, Mac, & Android (not iOS).